IdealIndustrial/GT5Unofficial/README.md

 ## Installation

 GT5-II like GT5U requires IndustrialCraft2-experimental.
 Version 2.2.780-experimental or newer is recommended.
-Latest forde version for 1.7.10 is recommended.
+Latest Forge version for 1.7.10 is recommended.
 Place the downloaded jar file into your mods/ folder.

 ## Issues